imcs-compsim/pinns_for_comp_mech/README.md

 # PINNsWithDXDE

-Collection of scripts for out PINN examples with deepXDE
+Collection of scripts for our PINN examples with deepXDE

 ## Installation of the DeepXDE package